Pictured above is the OKC County Health Department where fellows participate in the Travel Medicine and Refugee Clinics.

-The Refugee Clinic was established December 2019 in partnership with Catholic Charities.
-The clinic is held once a month and provides medical care to refugees and asylees in accordance to published guidelines for post-arrival screening and treatment of U.S. bound refugees.
+The University of Oklahoma Center for Travel and Immigrant Health was established December 2019 in partnership with Catholic Charities.
+The clinic provides medical care to refugees and asylees in accordance to published guidelines for post-arrival screening and treatment of U.S. bound refugees.
 Fellows have the opportunity to screen for and treat diseases not typically seen in the continental U.S. The goal of the rotation is to offer a framework for multidisciplinary training in cross-cultural care, human rights, health disparities, and advocacy in order to train globally-minded, empathetic and culturally-competent physicians.

 Hepatitis C Clinic

 The Hepatitis C Clinic is held once a month in partnership with OU's Health Transplant Center.
 Oklahoma is disproportionally affected by hepatitis C virus (HCV) infections when compared to other states.
 There are between 83,800 and 112,900 Oklahomans infected with HCV according to data from 2010.
 The estimated prevalence of chronic HCV in both males and females is the second highest in the nation with minorities being disproportionally affected.
 Fellows have the opportunity to work in a multidisciplinary and experiences team in order to become skilled in the evaluation and management of the virus in a diverse patient population.